|Slogan||:||Little tool to monitor file events in a directory and eventually act on certain events (shift certain files away after creation)|

-There are quite some articles out there about the .NET FileSystemWatcher class:
+There are many articles out there around the .NET FileSystemWatcher class.
+Below some are listed.

-There exist quite some ready made programs doing such job.
-Here an incomplete list after a quick search :
+And of course exist many ready made programs doing the job.
+Below is an incomplete list after a quick search.

-You are welcome to drop a comments.
-But sorry, a wiki- or comment-feature is not available.
-If you hava a comment, please send me an email , an I will put your text here.
+You are welcome to feedback any comments.
+Just any wiki- or comment-feature is not available, so please send me an email to , and I will put your text here.